ivanbgd/Coursera-Neural-Networks-for-Machine-Learning/README.md

 This repository doesn't contain solutions to the assignments, because that would mean violation of the Coursera Honor Code.

-I was able to pass the assignments, and achieve the grade of 100% on them, by using these Python versions, so the code has been translated correctly.
+I was able to pass the assignments, and achieve the grade of 100% on them by using these Python versions, which means the code has been translated correctly.